Is buying old hi-fi gear hi-fi risky?

-There is some risk associated with buying anything, old or new.
+There is a risk associated with buying anything, old or new.

-Much of the gear I work on from the ’70s and ’80s hasn’t failed, in 40+ years.
+Much of the gear I work on from the ’70s and ’80s hasn’t even failed yet.
 It might need cleaning, service and adjustment, but everything does.
 A lot of newer gear (Cambridge, Marantz, NAD etc) fails after such a short time that it’s embarrassing, for everyone.
-This, for me, makes cheap new gear and sometimes even expensive stuff a riskier purchase.
+This, for me, makes cheap or sometimes even expensive new gear a riskier purchase in many cases.

 You need to know what you are looking for and how to test older gear of course.
 This will involve listening to it and operating it.
 Beyond that, an inspection either pre or post-purchase is a very sensible idea and can potentially save a lot of money.